zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/07-bronze.md

 Local implementation and offline tests are complete.
 Step 6 live Kafka/Avro validation has also been completed, including Schema Registry registration, producer acknowledgements, Databricks Avro decoding, and event-ID reconciliation against the delivery report.

 Step 7 Databricks execution, Delta commits, and checkpoint continuity have not yet been fully verified.
-The Day 7 gate remains pending until the cloud validation steps below pass.
+The Step 7 gate remains pending until the cloud validation steps below pass.

 S01 saves every Kafka delivery with unchanged binary key/value and headers, topic, partition, offset, Kafka timestamp/type, ingestion timestamp and